polyaxon/polyaxon/site/docs/core/cli/index.md

  * `$ polyaxon ops --project=user_1/project_10 --uid=UUID get`

-Polyaxon CLI allows also you to omit these options, i.e. project, experiment group, experiment, and job, the CLI does the following:
+Polyaxon CLI allows also you to omit these options for project and runs, the CLI does the following:

- 1. When a username is missing, the username of the logged-in user is used.
+ 1. When an username is missing, the username of the logged-in user is used, if no use is found the default owner is used.
  2. When a project name is missing, the name of the currently initialized project is used.
- 3. When an experiment group, experiment, or job is missing, the last value is used.
+ 3. When a run is missing, the last value is used.
  4. If no values are found, the CLI will show an error.

 All commands and sub-command of `project` and `ops` support caching: